A Quantile Variant of the EM Algorithm and Its Applications to Parameter Estimation with Interval Data: Introduction

-\section{{Introduction}}
+\section{Introduction}

-The analysis of lifetime or failure time data has been of considerable interest in many branches of statistical applications.
-In many experiments, censoring is very common due to inherent limitations, or time and cost considerations on experiments.
-The data are said to be censored when, for observations, only a lower or upper bound on lifetime is available.
-Thus, the problem of parameter estimation from censored samples is very important for real-data analysis.
-To obtain the parameter estimate, some numerical optimization methods are required to find the MLE.
+The analysis of lifetime or failure time data has been of considerable interest in many branches of applied engineering statistics including reliability engineering, biological sciences, etc. In reliability analysis, due to inherent limitations, or time and cost considerations on experiments.
+The data are said to be censored when, for certain observations, only a lower or upper bound on the lifetime is available.
+Thus, there is partial information in the data set that still can be used in estimation for reliability analysis.
+To obtain the parameter estimate, numerical optimization is often required to find the MLE.
 However, ordinary numerical methods such as the Gauss-Seidel iterative method and the Newton-Raphson gradient method may be very ineffective for complicated likelihood functions and these methods can be sensitive to the choice of starting values used.
+In this paper, unless otherwise specified, ``MLE'' refers to the estimate obtained by direct maximization of the likelihood function.